Please ensure Javascript is enabled for purposes of website accessibility Pennsylvania House Democratic Caucus | Take Action

 If your institution, corporation, business, union or organization wants to publicly support and/or endorse the Pennsylvania CROWN Act, click here to join our Pennsylvania CROWN Act Coalition.

-Over 20 states have passed a version of the CROWN Act into law.
+As of March 2025, 27 states and Washington D.C. have passed a version of the CROWN Act into law.
 Both the City of Philadelphia and the City of Pittsburgh have already passed the CROWN Act.

 It’s time to PASS THE CROWN in Pennsylvania!